sanchayan76/Gemini-RAG-tool-/README.md

 * 🧠 Conversation memory and context awareness
 * 📊 Document statistics (filename, character count)
 * 🎨 Clean and modern Streamlit UI
-* ❌ No hallucinations or external information
+* ❌ No hallucinations or external knowledge

 ---